Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: Introduction

+In general, $p$-Laplacian eigenpairs, both for $p$ close to one and to infinity, find applications in data classification tasks.
+The $1$-eigenpairs are related to clustering tasks with any eigenvalue being equal to the isoperimetric constant of some subgraph \cite{chang2016spectrum, ZhangNodalDO}.
+Analogously infinity-eigenpairs are related to partitioning problems based on the distance between nodes, see e.g. the independence numbers of a graph \cite{ABIAD20192875, FIRBY199727, MeirMoon}, since any infinity eigenvalue corresponds to the distance between some nodes of the graph \cite{deidda2024_inf_eigenproblem}.
+We refer to \cite{saito23effective_p_resistance} for analogous applications of $p$-resistance on graphs, which is also related to graph cuts for $p$ that goes to one and graph distances for $p$ that goes to infinity.

+Laplacian eigenpairs have been largely employed in classification and clustering tasks in classical unsupervised learning methods, see \cite{von2007tutorial} and references therein, and more recently in semisupervised methods based on graph neural networks \cite{dwivedi2023benchmarking}.
+Replacement of the Laplacian spectrum by $p$-Laplacian eigenpairs has shown improvements in the performance of clustering methods in \cite{Bhuler}.
+However, since the computation of higher eigenpairs is a difficult task and presents several open problems, so far these applications have been restricted to binary classification tasks, where only the first nonzero eigenpair is used.

+The open problems in the study of the $p$-Laplacian spectrum regard both theoretical and computational points of view.
+In fact, a number of properties of the linear ($p=2$) Laplacian eigenfunctions are lost in the nonlinear ($p\ne2$) case.
+The first and probably most notable difficulty is consequential to the fact that the cardinality of the $p$-Laplacian spectrum is not known and can exceed the dimension of the space \cite{zhang2021homological,DEIDDA2023_nod_dom,Amghibech1}.
+This clearly yields the loss of the notion of multiplicity of an eigenvalue and of orthogonality of the eigenfunctions.
 The introduction of the variational eigenpairs allows to partially overcome these difficulties.
 Variational eigenpairs are defined by a $\min\max$ theorem that generalizes the classical Rayleigh-Ritz characterization of the eigenvalues of a symmetric matrix.
 As a consequence, the cardinality of the variational eigenvalues is always equal to the dimension of the space.
 Hence, the variational eigenvalues provide a partition of the $p$-Laplacian spectrum in non-empty subintervals.
 The position of a general eigenvalue in one of these intervals has some nontrivial implications as it affects the characteristic ``frequency'' of the corresponding eigenfunction~\cite{DEIDDA2023_nod_dom,Tudisco1}\,.
-In addition, it is possible to define a notion of multiplicity for the variational eigenvalues which is consistent with the notion of multiplicity in the linear case $p=2$ \cite{struwe,DEIDDA2023_nod_dom,ZhangNodalDO}.
+Moreover, it is possible to define a notion of multiplicity for the variational eigenvalues that is consistent with the notion of multiplicity in the linear case $p=2$ \cite{struwe,DEIDDA2023_nod_dom,ZhangNodalDO}.